paragliding training center

 However, if we have a motor (paramotor), we do not have to launch from a hill or cliff and can stay up as long as we have fuel to run the engine.
 Launching with an engine running full speed while on foot can be complicated and requires additional training to do it safely.

 Launching a paraglider is fairly easy and is done exactly the same way you would launch a kite except you are directly attached to the kite and you have to run fast or slow, depending on the ambient conditions.
 Landing is similar.
-The pilot comes in and flares the wing by pulling deeply on the brake toggles (handles) at just the right moment to both make the landing gentle and to slow the glider down.
+The pilot comes in and flares the wing by pulling deeply on the brake toggles (handles) just before he touches the ground to both make the landing gentle and to slow the glider down.
 The trouble with us humans is that we are mono-planar, unlike the fish or birds, so when we come in for landing, we think we are falling and tend to mishandle the glider.
-Our natural fear of heights must be overcome but never completely.
-Flying an aircraft is a perishable skill and why constant and thorough training is essential to having a safe and enjoyable flying career.
+Our natural fear of heights needs to be overcome as much possible it will never happen completely.
+Flying any aircraft is a perishable skill and why constant and thorough training is essential to having a safe and enjoyable flying career.

 Here is a more technical guide from TowMeUp.com on how our aircraft works.